 According to a company announcement released on subdamain image.canon, Canon's services ceased operations on July 30, 2020 for six days.
 The subdamain image.canon started displaying status updates from yesterday, August 4th.

-Ωστόσο, η τελευταία information κατάστασης ήταν παράξενη καθώς αναφέρει ότι ενώ τα δεδομένα χάθηκαν, “δεν υπάρχει κάποια διαρροή δεδομένων εικόνας.”
+Ωστόσο, η τελευταία ενημέρωση κατάστασης ήταν παράξενη καθώς αναφέρει ότι ενώ τα δεδομένα χάθηκαν, “δεν υπάρχει κάποια διαρροή δεδομένων s. ”

 Today, the BleepingComputer he says that Canon "is experiencing widespread system issues affecting many applications, groups, emails and other systems that may not be available at this time."

-From this particular shutdown, the Canon USA website displays errors if you try to log in, as shown in the image below:
+From this one working, the Canon USA website shows errors if you try to log in, as shown in the image below:

 BleepingComputer also published a screenshot that supposedly shows the ransom note, and as it mentions it is a Maze ransomware.

-When they came in contact with the hacker he refused to give further information about the attack, such as the amount of ransom he is asking for, a proof of the stolen data and the extent of the attack.
+When they came into contact with him declined to provide further information about the attack, such as the ransom amount it is demanding, a proof of the stolen data and the scope of the attack.

 Maze ransomware targets businesses, which is secretly distributed through a network, until it gains access to an administrator account and the Windows domain controller of the system.